XtraIce/linux-steamcmd-docker/README.md

 Both share the same Dockerfile base and store data under `/home/steam/serverdata` inside the container.

+# Paired Repo
+Utilizes service files and scripts defined in this repo: https://github.com/XtraIce/linux-steamcmd I seperated them for if someone just wants to use those files without a container.

 ## Admin cheat sheet

 Build + up